 PGP vs. RSA: How Are They Different?

 Adding to the confusion is the number of encryption-related acronyms that are often used interchangeably, but in fact, have different meanings.
 Some of the acronyms you see are different encryption types, while others are protocols that can be used within different encryption types.
-We’ll look here at two acronyms that sometimes cause confusion – PGP and RSA.
+We’ll look here at two acronyms that sometimes cause confusion – PGP vs RSA.

 Asymmetrical vs. symmetrical encryption